 Professor of Asian Studies and History, University of North Carolina at Chapel Hill

 Research Interests: history of medieval and early modern Japan, material culture studies.
 Affiliated with History

-Associate Professor of the Practice of Japanese, Duke University
+Assistant Professor of the Practice of Asian and Middle Eastern Studies

 Associate Professor of Japanese, North Carolina State University